cs50nestm/cs50labs/insertionsort/README.md

 ![Insertion_Sort](https://raw.githubusercontent.com/cs50nestm/cs50labs/2019/insertionsort/insertion_sort.gif)

-While this can be relatively efficient for small arrays, the trade-off for larger arrays is that many elements must be shifted around to created the sorted portion of the array.
+While this can be relatively efficient for small arrays, the trade-off for larger arrays is that many elements must be shifted around to create the sorted portion of the array.

 {% next %}